 - while on school grounds, - while going to or coming from school, - during the lunch period whether on or off campus, - during, going to, or coming from a school-sponsored activity.

 Detention

-Detention is the assignment of a student to a supervised area for a specified time before or after school, or at lunch.
+Detention is the assignment of a student to a supervised area for a specified time before or after school.
 Supervision must be assigned to a certificated employee.
-The student shall be given adequate time to use the restroom, get a drink or eat lunch.

 School Attendance Review Board (SARB)